-Christopher Priest lives in Hastings, with his twin adult children, Elizabeth and Simon.
+Priest’s recent novels include The Adjacent (2013) and The Gradual (2016).
+He lives in Hastings, with his twin adult children, Elizabeth and Simon.

 In a career that has spanned six decades, Christopher Priest has assiduously resisted being typecast.
 In the words of one reviewer, he has been able to achieve this chameleon-like evasiveness by using ‘genre conventions to undo the conventionality of genre’.
 In his work, Priest takes the ‘potentially stale metaphor of art as conjuring trick and making it new by imaginative precision’.

 One of the hallmarks of science fiction (SF) is precisely the verisimilitude of its created worlds.
 Stephen Burt has observed how in SF ‘the promise of wonder and strangeness comes together … with the promise of logical laws’.
 Yet such unexpected convolutions of reality and fantasy can yield striking effects.
 In moving beyond the conventional bounds of fiction, to imagine how things might be in future or alternative worlds in which different logics operate, SF takes its often potent charge.